sWrAAb/milestone_project_2/README.md

 ### Fonts

-- Fonts are made responsive, so they are different size on every screen size.
+- Fonts are made responsive and their size changes with screen size.

 ### Move Counter